Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are specific, but not overly obvious.
-The misinformed clues provide some confusion, and the fake clues effectively direct to the wrong answers, making the game moderately challenging.
+**Reasoning:** The informed clues are strong, but the misinformed clues are weak, making the overall difficulty moderate.
+The fake clues are effective in misdirecting.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.0/5
+**Overall Quality Score:** 3.3/5

 **Pass/Fail:** ✅ PASS